jesinkjoy/clinical-conversation-nlp/README.md

 # 🧠 Clinical Conversation Classification using NLP

 This project focuses on classifying physician-patient conversations into 15 categories based on **Social Support Theory**, using both traditional machine learning and deep learning models.
-Completed as part of the INFO 617 – Text Analytics course at VCU.

 ---